modshrink/admin-bar-on-bottom/readme.txt

 1. Upload `/bottom-admin-bar/` folder to the `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress

-= 管理画面からのインストール =
-1. 'プラグイン > 新規追加'ページへ移動します
-1. 'Bottom Admin Bar'を検索します
-1. 'いますぐインストール'をクリックします
-1. プラグインページからBottom Admin Barを有効化します

-= 手動アップロードでのインストール =
-1. /bottom-admin-bar/フォルダを、/wp-content/plugins/ディレクトリにアップロードします
-1. プラグインメニューからBottom Admin Barを有効化します

 == Frequently asked questions ==
 = I can't find the setting screen. =
 *  No need to settings.
 This plug-in works only by activation.

 == Screenshots ==

-1. Display in the WordPress3.8 with Twenty Fourteen theme.
+1. Display in the WordPress 3.8 with Twenty Fourteen theme.

 == Changelog ==
+= 1.4 =
+* Refactoring
+* Removed jQuery dependency
+* Reduced readme to english language
+* Text correction and german language support

 = 1.3 =
 * Support 'Show Toolbar when viewing site' checkbox.
 (Thanks [reeslo](https://github.com/modshrink/bottom-admin-bar/pull/2)!)